Leighton Buzzard R.F.C.: Early years

 The club was founded in 1934 with the enthusiastic support of the town's Cedars Grammar School with which it has always maintained a close support.
 The club flourished during those early years, playing its home matches at the Cricket Club's Bell Close headquarters, but like many others, was disbanded with the outbreak of World War II.
 Many of the founder members did not return from the hostilities and probably in consequence the club was not reformed until mid-way through season 1948–49.
 Several successful seasons followed, with the club supported by local schools and locally based service personnel, but fell into decline and was disbanded at the end of the 1955–56 season.
 Rugby during this immediate post-war period was played at the Capshill Meadow on the Hockliffe Road which is just big enough for one pitch.

-The club of today arguably owes its existence to the enthusiasm of a 19-year-old Howard Ansdell who initiated the reforming of the club in time for the 1958–59 season and to local businessman Geoff Wright who steered the club into erecting its first clubhouse in 1962, and in 1965 to the purchase of the Capshill Meadow ground.
-Proceeds from the sale of the ground in 1973 established the splendid facilities we now enjoy.
-The move to Stanbridge Road occurred at a time when the Town was expanding and with many new players available to the club, was able to attract much stronger fixtures for its Senior XV.
-The transformation of Cedars Grammar to a comprehensive did not stop the flow of good rugby players to the club as rugby remained the primary winter sport at the school.
-Thanks to Cedars, Leighton was always able to punch above its weight for a club from a relatively small town.
-Each of the club's six sides during the 70s, 80s and 90s would always have a good representation of Old Cedarians.
+The modern club traces its origins to a reorganization undertaken before the 1958–59 season, initiated by 19-year-old Howard Ansdell.
+Local businessman Geoff Wright played a role in the development of the club's infrastructure, including the construction of its first clubhouse in 1962 and the acquisition of the Capshill Meadow ground in 1965.
+Following the sale of that ground in 1973, the proceeds were used to develop the club's facilities.

+The club subsequently moved to Stanbridge Road during a period of expansion in the town.
+The growth in the local population increased the pool of available players and enabled the club to arrange stronger fixtures for its Senior XV.
+Following the conversion of Cedars Grammar School to a comprehensive school, rugby union remained the school's principal winter sport, and the club continued to draw many of its players from the school.
+Throughout the 1970s, 1980s, and 1990s, former Cedars pupils were regularly represented across the club's six teams.

 The slow build (1960s and 1970s)

-Admirably fed by a regular intake of players from particularly the Cedars but also the Vandyke Schools, Buzzards grew in stature so that by the 1970s they had a strong fixture list and almost always finished a season with more wins than losses.
-During this time the club built a strong bond with the club from Leighton Buzzard's French twin town Coulommiers in the Seine-et-Marne department in the Ile de France region.
-On one memorable occasion the club also stepped in to host top Romanian club CSA Steaua București when bad weather had forced the cancellation of one of their tour matches.
-At that time Romanian rugby was a force to be reckoned with and if not close to acceptance into the then Five Nations Championship, then they ought to have been as they would score reasonably regular victories over France, Wales and Scotland.
+Leighton Buzzard R.F.C. drew a consistent number of players from particularly the Cedars and the Vandyke Schools, which contributed growth in the 1970s.
+During this time the club built a strong bond with the club from Leighton Buzzard's French twin town Coulommiers in the Seine-et-Marne department in the Île-de-France region.
+On an occasion the club also stepped in to host top Romanian club CSA Steaua București when bad weather had forced the cancellation of one of their tour matches.
+At that time Romanian rugby was competing at a level comparable to Five Nations Championship, they scored reasonably regular victories over France, Wales and Scotland.